Caulk is applied to a window with a caulk gun.

 Types of Caulking Guns

 The main two types of caulk guns are manual and automatic.
 They each come with pros and cons that fit a variety of needs.
 Depending on how often you plan to use the tool can help determine what style of caulk gun you need.
-If you’re only using the gun for a quick one-time repair, a less-expensive option may be better, while a more expensive caulk gun could be a better choice for homeowners or professionals.
+If you only use the weapon for a quick repair, a less-expensive option may be better, while a more expensive caulk gun could be a better choice for homeowners or professionals.

 Silicone is applied to the bottom of a toilet with a caulk gun.